surniaulula/wpsso/readme.txt

 	* Refactored the `WpssoConfig::get_config()` method.
 	* Refactored the `WpssoConfig::get_ext_sorted()` method.
 	* Removed `empty()` property checks when creating json data and added a `WpssoSchemaGraph::clean_json()` method to remove null values, empty strings, and empty arrays from the json data.
+	* The WebSite Organization Schema Type option is now fixed to "Organization" since Google does not recognize all Schema Organization sub-types as valid organization and publisher types.
 * **Requires At Least**
 	* PHP v5.6.
 	* WordPress v4.2.